JuliaDataScience/JuliaDataScience/contents/dataframes_indexing.md

 @sco salaries()
 ```

-This data is about a plausible situation where you want to figure out how many your colleagues earn, and haven't figured it out for Zed yet.
+This data is about a plausible situation where you want to figure out your colleagues' salaries, and haven't figured it out for Zed yet.
 Even though we don't want to encourage these practices, we suspect it is an interesting example.
-Say that we want to know who earns more than 2000.
+Suppose we want to know who earns more than 2000.
-When using `filter` without taking the `missing` values into account, it will fail:
+If we use `filter`, without taking the `missing` values into account, it will fail:

 ```jl
 s = "filter(:salary => >(2_000), salaries())"
 sce(s, post=trim_last_n_lines(25))
 ```

-`subset` will also fail, but will point us toward an easy solution:
+`subset` will also fail, but will fortunately point us toward an easy solution:

 ```jl
 s = "subset(salaries(), :salary => ByRow(>(2_000)))"